openreplay/documentation/content/deployment/deploy-source.md

         --docker-email=no@email.local
 ```

 2. To use the components you just built and pushed to your container registry, update the `vars.yaml` file, located inside the `openreplay/scripts/helmcharts` folder.
 Just add a section for each image you have on your docker registry with the following information:

 - `repository`: should point to MY_CONTAINER_REGISTRY_URL/COMPONENT_NAME (if you're using Docker Hub, use the `<username>/<component name>` format instead)
 - `pullPolicy`: set to "Always"
 - `tag`: the value of IMAGE_TAG used when building Backend and API
 - `imagePullSecrets`: the container registry secret

+Note that any image you don't reference inside the `vars.yaml` file will be deployed and installed from the **official repository** of OpenReplay, which means you won't have the version built from your source code.

 Below is an example for the `alerts` service: